-This detailed walkthrough will go over everything that’s new in Google’s Android 8 Oreo software update for smartphones and tablets.
-Then, we’ll compare the changes to Android 7.0 Nougat so owners know what to expect from the Android Oreo update.
-Including any new features from the 8.1 Oreo update and beyond.
+In this guide we’ll go over everything you need to know about the Android 8 Oreo software update for your phone or tablet.
+Then, we’ll compare the changes to Android 7.0 Nougat so you know what changed and what to expect on your device.
+Including any new features in 8.1 Oreo and more.

-During the announcement, Google confirmed multiple key manufacturers have worked closely with them to offer updates to Android 8.0 Oreo faster than ever before.
-This isn’t the first time we’ve heard such a promise, but these are the company’s that should release updates before the end of 2017: Essential, General Mobile, HMD Global Home of Nokia Phones, Huawei, HTC, Kyocera, LG, Motorola, Samsung, Sharp, and Sony.
-With a promise of arriving before the end of the year, but only a few delivered.
+During Google’s initial announcement in 2017, they confirmed multiple key manufacturers have worked closely with them to offer updates to Android 8.0 Oreo faster than ever before.
+This isn’t the first time we’ve heard such a promise, but these are the company’s that tried to deliver software updates faster than ever before: Essential, General Mobile, HMD Global Home of Nokia Phones, Huawei, HTC, Kyocera, LG, Motorola, Samsung, Sharp, and Sony.

 What’s New in Android 8.0 Oreo

-New Android 8 features allow you to do more with your phone and tablet And do more easier and faster.
+These new Android 8.0 Oreo features allow you to do more with your phone and tablet.
 Users will enjoy bundled notifications that are easier to manage and read or the new picture-in-picture mode.
 Essentially allowing you to watch a video (or video chat) while doing other things on the phone at the same time.
-Adaptive and dynamic app icons, an easy text selection tool, and auto-fill in apps like Google Chrome.
-Android will remember your passwords and logins inside apps.
-Not to mention faster performance and big changes to make your battery last longer.
+You’ll find adaptive and dynamic app icons, an easy text selection tool, and auto-fill in apps like Google Chrome.

 Here is a detailed list explaining many of the new features.
 Basically, expect a faster, smarter, and safer experience throughout.
-Keyword being smarter, as Google added tons of changes that happen automatically to make our devices better.
+Keyword being smarter, as Google added tons of changes that happen automatically to make our devices better than ever.

 Android 8.0 Oreo vs Android 7.0 Nougat Comparison Walkthrough

-In closing, here is a slideshow detailing new features and how they compare to Android Nougat.
-You can click any image below to instantly jump to that part of the slideshow to see what’s new.
+In closing, here is a slideshow explaining the many new features, and how they compare to Android Nougat.
+You can click any image below to instantly jump to that part of the slideshow to see what’s new for your phone.
 Additionally, the older Android 7.0 Nougat software will always be on the left (if available) while Android 8.0 Oreo features are on the right or by themselves.

-We’ll update with more details as they become available.
-Expect big companies like Samsung or HTC to include most changes, although they may look slightly different.
+Expect big companies like Samsung or HTC to include most of these changes, although they may look different.
 This is because manufacturers add their own skin to stock Android.
-Keep that in mind as you explore everything that’s new.
-Additionally, some Oreo features are exclusive to smartphone manufacturers, not Android as a whole, and aren’t included in this list.
-Enjoy all it has to offer and drop us a comment below with any questions or concerns.
+Just keep that in mind as you explore everything that’s new.
+Enjoy Android 8.0 Oreo on your phone or tablet, and drop us a comment below with any questions or concerns.
 Then, check out what’s coming next in our Android 9 vs Android Oreo slideshow.
 Google released Android Pie in August, and we’re expecting updates later this year or in 2019.
 For now, it’s all about Oreo.